rusty1210/Pumpfun_Volulme_Bot_Telegram/README.md

 - Yarn or npm
 - A Solana RPC endpoint (e.g., Helius, QuickNode, Triton, or your own)
 - A funded Solana wallet private key (base58-encoded 64-byte secret key)
-- A Telegram bot token and your Telegram user ID(s)
+- A Telegram bot token (user ID will be auto-captured)

 ## ⚡ Quick Start